Jberma23/Mod_1_project/README.md

 The job model contains several methods that allows a user to find the highest paying job posting, search jobs by location, search by part-time and full-time, as well as search for the highest paying part-time or full-time jobs.
 Organizations contains one method that allows a user to find the average salary for an organization based on all jobs postings of an organization.

 Futhermore, our application allows the user to interact with the User Interface, see the methods available to be called, as well offers a help method and a quit method.
 The application records the users inputs and executes the corresponding command if the input is a valid command or  offers an additional prompt.
-We styled the user interface with the rainbow gem to add color.
+We styled the user interface with the rainbow gem to add color and styling.

 ## Instructions:
+When you git clone this application, you need to run the following commands in your terminal:
-- add budle install
+- add bundle install
 - rake db:migrate
 In order to start the application you will need to type into the terminal `ruby run.rb` then follow the application's instructions in the terminal.